heatherveva/hw3/README.md

 When the user click the "Generate Password" button, a series of prompts asks the user how long they'd like the password to be and whether they like it to contain lowercase letters, uppercase letters, symbols, and/or numbers.

-The user is able to designate the length of the password and preclude or include lowercase letters, uppercase letters, symbols, and/or numbers.
+The user is able to designate the length of the password and exclude or include lowercase letters, uppercase letters, symbols, and/or numbers.
 The length of the password must be between 8 and 128 characters.
-If the user enters a number outside of those parameters, an alert will tell them the criteria and ask them to restart the process.
+If the user enters a number outside of those parameters, the password will display "null" and halt the generation process.
+The user can click the red button again and restart the process.

 Once the user makes their choices, a password, matching the user's entered criteria, generates on the page.